smugmug/yui-gallery/src/sm-tree/README.md

 ### gallery-sm-tree

-Provides the `Tree` class.
+Provides the `Y.Tree` class.

 ### gallery-sm-tree-node

-Provides the `Tree.Node` class, which represents a tree node contained in a `Tree` data structure.
+Provides the `Y.Tree.Node` class, which represents a tree node contained in a `Y.Tree` data structure.

 ### gallery-sm-tree-lazy

-Provides `Plugin.Tree.Lazy`, a plugin for `Tree` that makes it easy to lazily load and populate the contents of tree nodes the first time they're opened.
+Provides `Y.Plugin.Tree.Lazy`, a plugin for `Y.Tree` that makes it easy to lazily load and populate the contents of tree nodes the first time they're opened.

 License
 -------